dgmouris/zero_to_api/README.md

     - How can I test this?
 If you logout from the admin you should be able to

 ## I want to access my private stuff!
-- go to your advanced rest client, use the "POST" method and put in the login url (http://localhost:8000/rest-auth/login)
+- go to your advanced rest client, use the "POST" method and put in the login url (http://localhost:8000/v1/auth/token)
 - put in your credentials in the body (like we did the first time) and copy the key somewhere handy so you can copy it. if you need a refresher see: ![alt text](https://github.com/dgmouris/zero_to_api/blob/master/images/zero_to_api_arc_test_api_1.png)
 - now we're going to access our stuff via token authentication!
 - Use the "GET" method and enter the url "http://localhost:8000/v1/catapp/cats/"
 - in your advanced rest client select the "Headers" section
-    - in the header name enter "Authorizations"
+    - in the header name enter "Authorization"
     - in the header value enter "Token <your-super-private-key>"
 - it should look like the following: ![alt text](https://github.com/dgmouris/zero_to_api/blob/master/images/zero_to_api_arc_get_authenticated.png)